kriskbx/ryzentosh/README.md

 * Inject PowerPlayTable data to undervolt and overclock the GPU
 * Display correct CPU name in System Information
 * GUI for boot menu
-* Get rid of console output at startup

 ## What doesn't work